 HR specialists also report high satisfaction.
 They often work under an HR manager and earn a median annual salary of $61,920, according to the BLS.
 HR specialists also work with employers and employees to solve problems and address workplace issues.

 Also known as healthcare executives or healthcare administrators, these managers coordinate and direct various health and medical services.
 Their work might involve supervising staff, managing finances, and communicating with both medical staff and department heads.
 They earn a median annual salary of $100,980, according to the BLS, which projects that job openings in this field will rise 32% over the next 10 years.

 Providing care to patients can give someone great fulfillment at work.
 A registered nurse (RN) provides patient care, working in either a hospital, doctor’s office, home healthcare facility, or nursing care facility.
 They typically have a bachelor’s degree or associate degree.
 RNs earn a median annual salary of $73,300, per the BLS, and are seeing faster-than-average job growth (7%).

 Advanced practice registered nurses like nurse practitioners, nurse midwives, and nurse anesthetists have additional education and licensure.
 Some, like nurse practitioners, may provide primary care.
 APRNs earn a median annual salary of $115,800, according to the BLS, which projects job growth of 45% over the next decade.

 10. Physical Therapists

 Psychologists often work directly with clients to help improve their emotional or behavioral well-being.
 They might also conduct scientific studies related to brain function and behavior, and they often write research papers on their findings.
-They generally need a doctoral degree in psychology.
-Psychologists have a median pay of $77,030 per year and are seeing faster-than-average job growth (14 percent).
+Psychologists in private practice usually need a Ph.D. in psychology and licensure.
+The BLS reports that psychologists earn a median annual salary of $80,370 .

 13. Software Developer